TobiasPankner/Teams-Auto-Joiner/README.md

 If true, runs Chrome in headless mode (does not open GUI window and runs in background).

 - **mute_audio:**
-If true, mutes all the sounds.
+If true, mutes all sound output of the browser.
+This doesn't effect your microphone.

 - **chrome_type:**
 Valid options: `google-chrome`, `chromium`, `msedge`.
 By default, google chrome is used, but the script can also be used with Chromium or Microsoft Edge.